semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/workflow-configuration.md

 ### Pre-release branches

-A pre-release branch is a type of branch used by **semantic-release** that allows to publish releases with a [pre-release version](https://semver.org/#spec-item-9).
+A pre-release branch is a type of branch used by **semantic-release-plus** that allows to publish releases with a [pre-release version](https://semver.org/#spec-item-9).
 Using a pre-release version allow to publish multiple releases with the same version.
 Those release will be differentiated via their identifiers (in `1.0.0-alpha.1` the identifier is `alpha.1`).
 This is useful when you need to work on a future major release that will include many breaking changes but you do not want to increment the version number for each breaking change commit.

 A pre-release branch is characterized by the `prerelease` property that defines the static part of the version released (in `1.0.0-alpha.1` the static part fo the identifier is `alpha`).
 The [`prerelease`](#prerelease) value of each pre-release branch must be unique across the project.

-**semantic-release** will always publish pre-releases to a specific distribution channel, so only the users who choose to use that particular line of versions will receive new releases.
+**semantic-release-plus** will always publish pre-releases to a specific distribution channel, so only the users who choose to use that particular line of versions will receive new releases.

-When merging commits associated with an existing release, **semantic-release** will treat them as [pushed commits](#pushing-to-a-pre-release-branch) and publish a new release if necessary, but it will never add those releases to the distribution channel corresponding to the pre-release branch.
+When merging commits associated with an existing release, **semantic-release-plus** will treat them as [pushed commits](#pushing-to-a-pre-release-branch) and publish a new release if necessary, but it will never add those releases to the distribution channel corresponding to the pre-release branch.

 See [publishing pre-releases recipe](../recipes/release-workflow/pre-releases.md) for a detailed example.